Soft Tissue Injury Care

 - Elevation (above your heart to assist swelling reduction)

-Your chances of a full recovery will be helped if you avoid the H.A.R.M. factors in the first 48 to 72 hours.
+You will help your chances of a full recovery if you avoid the H.A.R.M. factors in the first 48 to 72 hours.

 What are the HARM Factors?